Minimalist Packing for Normal People

 In the quest to minimize our packing list, we’ll have to make some sacrifices.
 Where to begin?

 First up is a change in strategy from bringing anything that you might wear to bringing only what you absolutely need.

-Just make sure to bring neutral-colored clothes that look okay in any combination.
-Zebra stripes and 80s fluorescents can be left at home.
+Just make sure to bring neutral-colored clothes that look good in any combination.

 You only need enough toiletries to stay (relatively) clean.
 You don’t need to be “camera-ready” in the jungles of Vietnam.
-As long as you don’t stink, you’re okay.
+As long as you don’t stink, you’re good.

-This restriction means leaving behind the gizmos and elixirs you normally use.
-You’ll have to rely on your natural beauty and charming wit to seduce the locals.
+This restriction means leaving behind the gadgets and elixirs you use at home.
+You’ll have to rely on your natural good looks and charming wit to seduce the locals.

 The only hardware we’re allowing on this list is a toothbrush.
 As for liquids, you might not like my suggestion.
 We’ll get to that in the next section.

 Even minimalist travel bags usually have a laptop sleeve.
 If you need your computer for work, bring it.
 If you’re bringing it for leisure, leave it at home and rely on your phone instead.

 Your phone is too useful to leave behind.
 As James Clear says in his 3 Rules of Packing Light: